End of the Road (Thunderbirds): Plot

-The Gray & Houseman Construction company is building a road through a mountain range in Southeast Asia, using its amazing road-building vehicle, but the contract must be completed before the monsoon season..
-While co-founder Eddie Houseman captains an explosives truck blasting a pathway through the mountains, his business partner Bob Gray heads the company's multi-storey Road Construction Vehicle, which tarmacs the path Eddie has cut.
+The Gray & Houseman Construction company is building a road through a mountain range in Southeast Asia, but the contract must be completed before the monsoon season.
+While co-founder Eddie Houseman captains an explosives truck which blasts a pathway through the mountains, his business partner Bob Gray heads the company's multi-storey Road Construction Vehicle, which tarmacs the path Eddie has cut.

-Eddie has done all the explosives work, and leaves the final part of the job to Bob and is ready to leave on vacation; he pays a call on his old friend Tin-Tin Kyrano on Tracy Island.
+Finishing the explosives work, Eddie leaves the final part of the job to Bob and takes a vacation; he pays a call on his old girlfriend Tin-Tin Kyrano on Tracy Island.
 The unexpected visit forces Jeff to initiate the "Operation Cover-Up" security protocols to hide all trace of International Rescue.
-Alan is less than pleased to see Tin-Tin's old flame sweeping her off her feet again and is teased by Virgil and Gordon.
+Alan is less than pleased to see Tin-Tin's old flame sweeping her off her feet again, and is teased by Virgil and Gordon.

 Back at the road construction project, the mountain range is crumbling into the pathway cleared by Eddie and will never survive the monsoon.
-When Eddie hears the news, he immediately leaves without saying goodbye to Tin-Tin, leaving her upset.
-Eager to revive his own relationship with Tin-Tin, Alan is tactless in his attempt to console her, creating a rift between them.
+When Eddie hears the news, he immediately leaves without saying goodbye to Tin-Tin, upsetting her.
+Alan is tactless in his efforts to console her, creating a rift between them.
 Grandma promises to help Alan get back into favour.

 Aboard the Construction Vehicle, Eddie and Bob argue over solutions to the crisis.
-Eddie proposes planting nutomic charges on the unstable peak which will cause it to fall away from the road, but Bob, the senior partner, refuses to let Eddie risk his life and insists on postponing the project until the spring – even though this will probably lead to the company being finished if the deadline is not met.
+Eddie proposes planting nutomic charges on the unstable peak which will cause it to fall away from the road, but Bob, the senior partner, refuses to let Eddie risk his life and insists on postponing the project until spring – even though this will likely bankrupt the company if the deadline is not met.
 Unheeding Bob's voice of reason, Eddie quietly sets off in the explosives truck and plants charges along the cutting.
 The seismograph on the Construction Vehicle alerts Bob and the others to a possible landslide.
 Discovering that Eddie has left, Bob radios the truck to warn him; the peak about to collapse, Eddie fires the charges while still too close and although the loose rock is dispersed, saving the road, the blast leaves his tractor teetering on the edge of the mountain trail.
 Trapped inside, Eddie is unable to move without upsetting the truck's balance; worse to come, he still has a case of unstable nutomic charges on board: if the truck falls, it will explode on impact with the ground.
 Falling rocks threaten to overbalance the truck.

 Bob calls International Rescue; although going to Eddie's aid presents a security risk, Jeff refuses to abandon the organisation's humanitarian principles.
 Scott, Virgil and Alan set off in Thunderbirds 1 and 2.
 Grandma tells Tin-Tin that Alan was insisted on going on the rescue despite being ill.